1956’s The Unguarded Moment was the second of three “dry” films Esther Williams made throughout her career.

-Roz used her mother’s name as her pen name, and actually completed the screenplay for The Unguarded Moment in 1951.
-And, as Esther writes in her autobiography, Roz told Esther that’s she’d originally written the role for herself, but got “too old” by the time the film was made.
+Using her mother’s name as her pen name, Roz completed the screenplay for The Unguarded Moment in 1951.
+Roz told Esther that’s she’d originally written the role for herself, but was “too old” to play it by the time the film was made.

-Russell would giver her stamp of approval to Esther and her portrayal of Lois Conway, calling her performance “very good.”
+Russell gave her stamp of approval to the casting of Esther, and to her portrayal of Lois Conway, calling Esther’s performance in the film “very good.”

-Roz would make light of her screenplay in her autobiography, Life is a Banquet [aff. link], saying
+Russell made light of her screenplay in her autobiography [aff. link], saying:

 “I wish I could tell you it was Gone with the Wind,”

-but the fact is, Russell’s story effectively covered important subject material—sexual assault and the treatment of women in the workplace—that many were just not discussing in the 1950s.
+But Roz is too modest.
+Her story effectively presents important subjects—sexual assault and the treatment of women in the workplace—that were just not discussed in the 1950s.

-When Esther returned to the US after filming Raw Wind in Eden in Italy, she discovered that in her absence, the IRS had audited the Gage Family, and put a lien on their home: Esther spent the next several years paying off the $750,000 the IRS calculated was owed them.
-That’s the equivalent of $7 million dollars today…!
+When Esther returned to the US after filming Raw Wind in Eden in Italy, she discovered that the IRS had audited the Gage Family in her absence, and uncovered Ben’s shady financial dealings over the years.
+A lien was put on their home.

 “I probably should have done a better job of policing our family finances…[but] looking back, I suppose that when you find yourself using the world ‘policing’ in connection with the activities of your spouse, it should be a red flag…”

-Enter Fernando and the Cloistered Existence of Esther Williams
+Fernando Lamas & the Cloistered Existence of Esther Williams

 Another Sassy Esther Anecdote

-The policeman asked to see Esther’s license, but was quickly distracted by the delicious smells of garlic and rosemary emanating from the car.
+The officer asked to see Esther’s license, but was quickly distracted by the delicious smells of garlic and rosemary emanating from the car.
 He asked Esther what is was: